romiisromie/llm-honeypot/README.md

 1. Accepts user prompts via REST API or built-in chat interface
 2. Classifier (heuristic → DistilBERT) inspects the prompt for maliсious intent
 3. If an attack is detected — returns convincing fake credentials and tokens
-4. Logs the attacker's IP, prompt, matched patterns, and timestamp
+4. Logs the attacker's IP, prompt, matсhed patterns, and timestamp

 ## 🚀 Fast Start